Member Organizations

 In Brunei Darussalam, financial reporting requirements are stipulated for public interest entities (PIEs).

-Since January 1, 2014, International Financial Reporting Standards (IFRS) have been adopted by the Brunei Darussalam Accounting Standard Council (BDASC) in Brunei.
-Under the Accounting Standards Order 2010, PIEs such as banks, financial institutions, insurance companies and takaful companies are required to apply IFRS in the preparation of financial statements.
+Under the Accounting Standards Order 2010, PIEs such as banks, financial institutions, insurance companies, and takaful companies are required to apply IFRS in the preparation of financial statements.
 Brunei does not have a stock exchange.
+International Financial Reporting Standards (IFRS) have been adopted by the Brunei Darussalam Accounting Standard Council (BDASC).

 In accordance with the Accountants Order 2010, the Public Accountants Oversight Committee (PAOC) is responsible for regulating public accountants in Brunei Darussalam, under the oversight of the Ministry of Finance.

 In Brunei, there is no national certification or qualification program.
-In order to qualify to practice accountancy, individuals must be a member of one of the following international professional accountancy organizations recognized by the Brunei Darussalam Companies Act and the Accountants Order 2010: CPA Australia, the Association of Chartered Certified Accountants (ACCA), the Institute of Chartered Accountants of Australia, the Institute of Chartered Accountants of Canada, the Institute of Chartered Accountants of England and Wales (ICAEW), the Institute of Chartered Accountants of Ireland, the Institute of Chartered Accountants of New Zealand, and the Institute of Chartered Accountants of Scotland (ICAS).
+To be a public accountant, individuals must be a member of one of the following international professional accountancy organizations recognized by the Brunei Darussalam Companies Act and the Accountants Order 2010: CPA Australia, the Association of Chartered Certified Accountants (ACCA), the Chartered Accountants of Australia and New Zealand, CPA Canada, the Institute of Chartered Accountants of England and Wales (ICAEW), the Institute of Chartered Accountants of Ireland, and the Institute of Chartered Accountants of Scotland (ICAS).

 Under the Accountants Order 2010, the PAOC is responsible to (i) keep and maintain a register of the public accountants, public accounting corporations, public accounting firms, public accounting limited liability partnerships and such other registers; (ii) consider and, as appropriate, grant or reject all applications for registrations of the above; (iii) inquire into any complaint or any information relating to any professional misconduct on the part of the above and if necessary institute disciplinary proceedings; (iv) conduct or arrange for the conduct of such examinations as it thinks necessary for the purposes of registering public accountants; (v) administer CPD programs for public accountants; and (vi) consult BICPA or such other entity as deemed fit.
 In addition, the PAOC has also established ethical requirements for all professional accountants in the jurisdiction and is also responsible for establishing quality assurance and investigative and disciplinary mechanisms.